afnleaf/htmlpacker/README.md

 # htmlpacker
 embed all dependencies into a single html file

-a new form of offline OS agnostic application
+a new form of offline, OS agnostic, browser based application

+put the wasm in the base64 lil bro

 ## resources
 - [utf-8](https://en.wikipedia.org/wiki/UTF-8)